HackoDev/maya-platform-frontend/.qoder/quests/vacancy-creation-and-details.md

 ## Overview

-This document outlines the implementation plan for enhancing the vacancy functionality in the Maya Platform.
+This document outlines the implementation plan for enhancing the vacancy functionality in the MayaWork.
 The enhancements include:

 1. Creating and editing vacancies for clients
 2. Detailed vacancy view with client contact information